dalehenrich/RowanSample9V3/README.md

 # RowanSample9V3 - spec_0084
-Start with spec_0001; add and use Traits
+Start with spec_0001 (RowanSample9V3) and add a Trait definition.
+Update RowanSample9V3Class1to use the Trait, instance and class size ..  update tests to test the trait methods
 ```
 RwLoadSpecificationV2 {
 	#specName : 'spec_0084',